Strategy and impact

-Our 10-year strategy sets out our ambition to reach 10,000 young people (from the ages of 11 to 25) by funding education, employability and financial education delivery; invest £2m in the social sector (including communities) and support Hymans Robertson’s staff achieve their volunteering ambition.
+Our 10-year strategy (launched in 2019) sets out our ambition to reach 10,000 young people (from the ages of 11 to 25) by funding education, employability and financial education delivery; invest £2m in the social sector (including communities) and support Hymans Robertson’s staff achieve their volunteering ambition.

-We do this by supporting the delivery of financial capability and employability skills training and education services through our charity partners.
+We do this by suporting the delivery of financial capability and employability skills training via charity partnerships.

-Working with communities we aim to improve the lives of those in most need.
+This work aims to improve the lives of those in need.

-We provide multiyear funding to our charity partners, and as part of their employability and education programmes, specialist provider MyBnk delivers financial education support to young people.
+We provide multiyear funding to our charity partners, and as part of their employability and education programmes, specialist provider Money Ready delivers financial education support to young people.

 We are committed to supporting the priorities of the Money and Pensions Service, to work with stakeholders across a range of sectors to help improve financial education provision at school, at home and in the community.